|Country:||United States of America (USA)|

 Experienced brewers have chosen the following hops as substitutions of Citra:

 Yes!
 There is a version of the Citra hop in lupulin powder form.
 Citra lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.

 Citra Hop Statistics